khofstadter/enhancingaudiodescription.com/README.md

 - use ' instead of " when quoting or for titles

 ## log
+more up to date logs added to GitHub pushes
 - 2022-05-13 media page rearranged
 - 2022-05-09 new event added
 - 2022-04-19 new event added